bigmark222/truck_book/src/mesh_filters.md

 - `add_naive_normals(true)`: sharp mechanical parts, crisp reflections, debugging face orientation.
 - `add_smooth_normals(angle, true)`: spheres or organic shapes needing soft shading.

+## Other cleanup passes

+Truck’s filter module (`truck_meshalgo::filters`) also includes:

+- `OptimizingFilter`: drop degenerate faces, remove unused attributes, and unify shared vertices beyond simple epsilon merging.
+- `StructuringFilter`: reorganize attributes and faces for cache-friendly rendering.

+These are helpful after tessellation or mesh imports to slim OBJ/GLTF exports and avoid artifacts when rendering.

+## Subdivision and refinement

+Use `Subdivision` filters to add detail to coarse meshes (for example, smoothing a low-poly surface before export).
+Apply subdivision after cleanup so the refined mesh inherits clean topology and normals.

 ## Save and run

 Use the existing `write_polygon` helper to export OBJ files, then: